joctansilva/0toproduction/README.md

 - Uploadthing to Image Storage
 - Drizle to Database
 - Clerck to Authentication
 - Sentry to Error Treatment
 - NextGram to Create a Modal Image View
+- PostHog Cloud to Analitycs

 ## WHEN I STOPED CLASS

-2h02m51s
+2h38m20s